carbon-design-system/carbon-for-ibm-dotcom-website/wiki/UI-component/Video.md

 ### Video

-This is the root component and default rendering of video.
+This is the default rendering of video.
 It is used for embedding a video directly on page or inline.